 First, I’m a Glossier rep and it’s not my full-time job (neither is my blog) and if you’re a casual reader you might already know that.
 Being a Glossier rep is like the equivalent of being a part an affiliate commission company (think rewardStyle or ShopStyle).
 Just like any other affiliate program, I make a small commission off orders purchased through my rep link.
-I’m not sure if I’m allowed to disclose how much but to put it in perspective, if I’m having a “good” month, then I guess I could go out to lunch every day for one week.
+I’m not sure if I’m allowed to disclose how much but to put it in perspective, if I’m having a “good” month, then I guess I treat myself to lunch a couple times.

 The reality is, I didn’t sign up to be a rep for the money—because as you can tell, it’s not much (at least for me, anyway).
 But being a Glossier rep does have its perks.
 I get to learn about new products prior to launching, which is fun.
 I also receive a monthly $30 credit which I can apply toward my purchase.
-I usually find myself restocking on holy grail products (Milky Jelly and Boy Brow).
+I usually find myself restocking on holy grail products or splurging on new launches.